 - a.
 Duplication and Unification: For D-set ideographs, member bodies should ensure that they are not duplicates of or unified with any ideographs in the standard or in another working set (including the current one). - b.
 Radical Checking: Assurance is done by enumerating all possible radicals of a target ideograph and looking for any duplicate or unifiable ideographs in the range of ±2 stroke counts of standardized and working set ideographs.
-For example, "聞" may have the radical of and working set ideographs with radical of " $\ensuremath{\mathbb{H}}$ " and 4-8 strokes, or ideographs with radical of does not have duplicate or unifiable ideographs.
+For example, "閨" may have the radical of "閂" with 6 strokes, or the radical of "耳" with 8 strokes.
+In such a case, checking standardized and working set ideographs with radical of "閂" and 4-8 strokes, or ideographs with radical of "耳" and strokes of 6-10 manually can have much better assurance that such an ideograph does not have duplicate or unifiable ideographs. - c.

-"門" with 6 strokes, or the radical of "耳" with 8 strokes.
-In such a case, checking standardized c.
 Recording of Review Results: After reviewing, the reviewer should record the comment of "Checked against all standardized and working set ideographs with radical X and stroke count of Y±2."